dibyendumajumdar/ravi/README.md

 New OpCodes
 -----------
 The new instructions are specialised for types, and also for register/versus constant.
 So for example `OP_RAVI_ADDFIKK` means add `float` and `int` where both values are constants.
 And `OP_RAVI_ADDFFRR` means add `float` and `float` - both obtained from registers.
-The existing Lua opcodes that these are based on define which registers are used.
+The existing Lua opcodes that these are based on define which operands are used.